-City of Port Phillip declared a climate emergency in 2019.
-Climate change is a global challenge, and we recognise that everyone must play their part.
+The City of Port Phillip declared a climate emergency in 2019, recognising that as climate change is a global challenge everyone must play their part.
 We are reducing our own emissions and preparing our City and community for a changing environment.
 This requires investment in our assets, changing how we deliver our services and working with our community and partners to mitigate and adapt to climate change.
 Community members and businesses are encouraged to take meaningful action to reduce their emissions and prepare for a changing climate.